Mr-Oregano/Craig-The-Discord-Bot/README.md

 # Craig-The-Discord-Bot

 Craig the discord bot.
 Utility bot written with DiscordJS.
-For messing
+For messing around with stuff.

 ### Trello